 During California’s historic recall election of 2003, Dorinson answered the call to once again return to public service.
 He served on press staff for Arnold Schwarzenegger’s campaign and transition teams.
 After the election he was tapped by Governor Schwarzenegger to be Deputy Secretary for Communications for the Business, Transportation and Housing Agency, the largest agency in California state government.
 In this capacity he directed the activities and provided strategic communications counsel to Public Information Officers for 15 departments.
 While at the agency he worked closely with the Governor’s office on communications strategies most notably the controversial San Francisco-Oakland Bay Bridge project.

 Patrick Dorinson is sought out by clients who have creative writing needs.
 Whether it is a speech for the CEO of a company or an opinion piece for corporate executives or government officials he is recognized as one of the best.
 In this regard, what separates Patrick from other communications professionals is his unique and uncanny ability to take any client’s complex issues and translate them into everyday language that can be understood by any audience.
 He cuts through the fat of industry insider jargon or government acronyms that no one understands and gets down to the meat of the matter.
 His straightforward folksy style lets the reader know precisely why the issue is important and why they should care.
 He has written for many national publications and appeared on and written for FOX news and local television for many years.

 Patrick graduated from the University of Oregon with a Bachelor’s degree in History.
 He resides in the foothills of the Sierras in the historic ranching town of Penn Valley, California.
-He lives by the Code of the West and he enjoys spending time with his horses especially his best buddy Andy.
+He lives by the Code of the West and he enjoys spending time with his horses especially his best buddy Beamer.